DuronioLab/transgenic_longread_map_snakemake/README.md

 ### config
 The `config.json` file contains the configuration for the pipeline and is found in the `src` directory.
+The first half of the config file needs to be edited to match the names of your genomes.
+The last half should only be edited if a different program version is required.
+In the following examples, only the first half is shown.

 Edit the `defaultGenome` and `refGenome` fields to match the names of your entire genome(s) and reference of your transgenic locus/loci respectively.